PLAY AUDIO

 The Tiger bar

 The Mole Creek Hotel has a bistro/bar called, 'the Tassie Tiger Bar'.
 Visitors from afar travel to this venue located on the edge of the Great Western Tiers, the King Solomon's and Marakoops caves, near where thylacines may have been able to survive.
-It is in this small Tasmanian town - and in these mountains, where the mysteries and belief that the 'tiger' may still be alive is openly fostered.
+In this small Tasmanian village - the mysteries and belief that the 'tiger' may still be alive is fostered.

-Intentionally or not, the hotel and patrons- have made their own unique contribution to the preservation of knowledge and tiger story-telling, as this is passed on to the next generation.
+Intentionally or not, the hotel and patrons- have made their own unique contribution to the preservation of knowledge and tiger story-telling, as it is passed on to the next generation.

-Hence the bar features as the place where stories of actual sightings and the future visioning of an actual finding is openly welcomed, without fear or favour.
+Hence the bar features as the place where stories of actual sightings and the future visioning of an actual finding isy welcomed, without fear or favour.

 And so the community gathered around the hotel, represents an epicentre of thylacine-tiger culture and story-telling in the modern era.